thetillhoff/webscan/README.md

 - inputUrl should be saved in each Result, so it can be used in print.
   DNS might have multiple ones, due to following CNAMEs, as can happen with HTTP redirects.

+TODO add buildargs to example usage sections in all three repos for the actions

+git describe --tags # for latest tag